Jeff Benedict: Publications

 Benedict has written 16 nonfiction books.
-His most recent book is The Dynasty, the definitive inside story of the New England Patriots which was published by Simon & Schuster/Avid Reader Press in 2021.
+His most recent book is LeBron, a comprehensive profile on basketball player LeBron James, published in April 2023.
+His next most recent book is The Dynasty, the definitive inside story of the New England Patriots which was published by Simon & Schuster/Avid Reader Press in 2021.
 In 2018, Benedict co-wrote the #1 New York Times bestselling biography of Tiger Woods.
 In 2021, the book was the basis of a 2-part documentary on HBO.
 Benedict was an executive producer.
 The book is currently being developed into a scripted television series, which Benedict is also executive producing.
 In 2016, Benedict wrote the national bestseller QB: My Life Behind the Spiral, the autobiography of Hall of Fame quarterback Steve Young.
 He was also a writer and creative consultant for "Steve Young: A Football Life" which was based on the book and aired on the NFL Network in 2016.

 Benedict's book My Name Used to be Muhammad is the biography of a fundamentalist Muslim from Nigeria who was persecuted and imprisoned for converting to Christianity.
 It was a Book of the Year finalist 2013.
 Also in 2013, he published The System: The Glory and Scandal of Big-Time College Football, co-written with Armen Keteyian.
-He is also an executive producer for the motion picture "Little Pink House," based on his book Little Pink House which was published in 2009.
+He is also an executive producer for the motion picture Little Pink House, based on his book Little Pink House which was published in 2009.